mdo/table-grid/README.md

 Every grid to date uses `float`s or some `inline-block` hackery.
 That's so 2013 though, and seeing that it's now 2014, we need something newer, faster, and stronger.
 So, Table Grid was born.

+Check out the example on GitHub Pages at **<http://mdo.github.io/table-grid/>**.
+Clone this or download it to give it a whirl for yourself.

 ### Wtf

 This isn't a serious project really, it's just an experiment.
 I'm curious about the rendering performance of using `display: table;` as opposed to `float`s, `flex-box`, or `display: inline-block;`.
 Each option has pros or cons, but in particular I'm focused on the con part: